craigerskine/pxl.media/content/games/blacksmith-of-the-sand-kingdom.md

 ---
-title: 'Blacksmith of the Sand Kingdom'
+title: Blacksmith of the Sand Kingdom
 platform: switch
 genre:
   - action-adventure